IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 PNCs across both packet and optical layers.
 Identifying and diagnosing issues may become more complex with integrated layers.
 Telemetry data may also be required to collect lower-layer networking health and consider network and service performance.
-This topic is further discussed in [ACTN Assurance];
+This topic is further discussed in {{?I-D.poidt-teas-actn-poi-assurance}};

 - Fault Management and Recovery: The POI networks should be resilient, including considerations for automatic protection switching and fast